benjamincrozat/content/posts/tailwind-css.md

 [Read the official documentation.](https://tailwindcss.com/docs/typography-plugin)

-## Plenty of Tailwind CSS examples can be copied and pasted.
-No design skills required.
+## Use a Tailwind CSS-based UI kit

 Due to its utility-first philosophy, Tailwind CSS allows to copy and paste fully-designed components into any website.